awcodify/sysctl-theme/docs/quick-start.md

 ---
 layout: post
 title: "My First Post"
-description: "This is my first post with the Sysctl theme."
+description: "This is my first post with the Arsxy theme."
 categories: General
 tags: jekyll sysctl
 ---

 # Hello World!

-This is my first post using the Sysctl theme.
+This is my first post using the Arsxy theme.
 It's a beautiful, clean theme perfect for technical blogs and documentation sites.

 ## Features I Love